Telling people about your MS

 Someone I know has been diagnosed with MS

 If you have a friend, family member or work colleague who has recently been diagnosed with MS, you may be wondering what multiple sclerosis is and what you can do to help.
-We have a short guide to understanding MS that explores these topics as well as how you may react to their diagnosis and what it can be like to live with MS.
+Have a look at explaining MS to others that explores these topics as well as how you may react to their diagnosis and what it can be like to live with MS.

 Whether it is you or your partner who has the condition, MS can affect how you feel about yourself, how you relate to your partner and how you feel about sex and intimacy.